bitwarden/help/_articles/features/searching-vault.md

 The following fields from items in your vault are indexed and are searchable:

 - `shortid` - First 8 characters of the item's id.
+- `organizationid` - Id of the item's organization (if it belongs to one).
 - `name`
 - `subtitle` - Login username, card brand + last four, and identity name.
 - `notes`